 First two steps below are for you to get the Permissions page up.

-1. On Social Webinar, click Settings > Admin.
+1. From the Meeting tool bar, click Settings > Admin.

 2. Go to the Permissions tab.

 - Everyone - Presenters, Assistants and Participants

 a.
 For Assistants: Tick the Staff radio button across the setting for "Can create breakouts".

 b.
 For Everyone: Tick the Everyone radio button across the setting for "Can create breakouts".

 a.
 For Assistants: Tick the Staff radio button across the setting for "Can rename breakouts".